-Chaat Masala has a very strong and robust flavour which gives a different zing to any dish it is added to.
+Chaat Masala has a very strong and robust flavour which gives a tangy spicy zing to any dish it is added to.

 Indians don’t just use chaat masala for making chaat dishes.
-It’s a ‘pickup and sprinkle’ flavour enhancing seasoning for practically anything savoury or fruity.
+It’s a ‘pick up and sprinkle’ flavour enhancing seasoning for practically any savoury or fruity food items.

 It is an add-on ingredient for making many different Indian street foods such as chaat dishes like alu tikki, papri chaat, puff rice chaat, samosas, chutneys etc.